Discover tutoring opportunities available to undergraduate students in the Department of Linguistics.

 The Department of Linguistics offers two types of tutoring services to undergraduate students: Graduate students and peer tutors from the Speech and Linguistics Student Association (SALSA).

 Graduate students in the Department of Linguistics offer tutoring services for an hourly fee.
-If you are seeking tutoring in a Linguistics course, please contact Robert Fuhrman, the Tutoring Coordinator.
+If you are seeking tutoring in a Linguistics course, please contact Suyuan Liu, the Tutoring Coordinator.
 Graduate students will be notified that you are seeking a tutor in that course.
 If a graduate student is available, the two of you will be put in touch via email.
 As this is a volunteer program, we are unable to guarantee that a tutor will be available.

 SALSA Peer Tutors